-- Don't ever force your child to use a pacifier.
-If they are asleep and the dummy falls out without waking up the baby, do not attempt to put it back in.
+- Don't ever force your child to use a dummy.
+If they are asleep and it falls out without waking up the baby, do not attempt to put it back in.

 - Never coat the dummy with anything, for example, sugar or honey, just to encourage the baby to use it.

 - Buy orthodontic dummies which are specially shaped to reduce the chances of pushing teeth forward.

 - Do not add a ribbon or a tie to the dummy.
 Moreover, do not tie it to the cot or around your child as this increases the risk of accidental strangulation.

 - Always try alternative methods to calm your baby before using a dummy.

 - When they start learning to talk, encourage them to remove the dummy and speak rather than grunting or pointing.